This page tells you about the chemotherapy drug combination FOLFIRINOX. There is information about

 - Women may stop having periods (amenorrhoea) but this may be temporary

 Between 1 and 10 in every 100 people have one or more of these effects

 - Numbness or tingling in fingers and toes affects about 9 out of 100 people (9%) and can cause difficulty with fiddly things such as doing up buttons.
 It starts within a few days or weeks and usually goes within a few months of finishing treatment

 - Sensitivity to sunlight – don’t sit out in the sun, and do cover up or use sun block on exposed skin

 - Heart problems

-- Difficulty swallowing or breathing can be triggered by cold air in the first 5 days after you have oxaliplatin but usually clears up on its own – tell your doctor if you have this side effect and avoid cold drinks or ice cubes for the first few days
+- Difficulty swallowing or breathing can be triggered by cold air in the first 5 days after you have oxaliplatin.
+This effect usually clears up on its own but tell your doctor or nurse if you have it.
+Avoid cold drinks or ice cubes for the first few days

 Fewer than 1 in 100 people have these effects